BryanKoo/english-inflection/README.md

 * Check whether input word is unconjugatable/uncountable/uncomparable
 * Check whether input word is a basic word(infinitive/singular/positive) or not
   * assume given word as a basic word if not solvable (e.g. fell)
-  * use infinitive/singular/positive if found instead of the input word
+  * use infinitive/singular/positive if found, instead of the input word
 * Check whether the word is in the irregular inflection list
   * get inflections if found
 * Apply rule according to word endings, vowels and consonant phonetics.